 If the size of RU or MRU is smaller than or equal to 2996-tone, then PS160 subfield is set to 0 to indicate that RU or MRU allocation applies to the primary 160 MHz channel and set to 1 to indicate that RU or MRU allocation applies to the secondary 160 MHz channel.
 Otherwise, the PS160 subfield is used to indicate the RU or MRU index along with the RU Allocation subfield.
 The PS160 subfield is set as defined in Table 9- 53a (Encoding of PS160 and RU Allocation subfields in an EHT variant User Info field).

-The RA-RU Information and Trigger Dependent User Info subfields are set as defined in 9.3.1.22.3 (HE variant User Info field).
+The Trigger Dependent User Info subfield is set as defined in 9.3.1.22.3 (HE variant User Info field).

 The RA-RU Information subfield is reserved in the EHT variant User Info field.

-TGbe editor: Please make the following changes in the following paragraphs starting from P181L15 in subclause 9.3.1.22.9 (#13550).

 9.3.1.22.9 MU-RTS Trigger frame format